Mallack/Matrix-class-Python/README.md

 # Matrix-class-project-2-
 This is Project 2 code for intro self driving cars Nanodegree by Udacity.
-Code is written Python.
+Code is written in Python.